 Creates a new LNT server instance.
 This command has a number of parameters to tweak the generated server, but they can all be modified after the fact in the LNT configuration file.

-The default server will have one database named default.
+The default server will have a sqlite3 database named default.
+You can specify to use PostgreSQL using --db-dir postgresql://user@hostname.

 - lnt createdb <path>